I'd like to talk about the

 If your hard drive crashes and you lose your stuff, you'll be pulling your hair.

-Hard drives are much more reliable than in the old days.
-But bad things still
+Hard drives are much more reliable than in the old days but bad things still

 happen.